Unum: Unum Group (1999–present)

 In 2007, UnumProvident was renamed Unum.
 The Unum moniker was last used by the Unum Corporation prior to the 1999 merger.
 In 2012 and 2013, Unum partnered with the Consumer Federation of America to release reports which examined the use of disability insurance by American workers.
 According to numbers released by the Bureau of Labor Statistics that were cited by the report, two-thirds of American workers do not carry disability insurance policies.
 In addition, the report found that, among other things, workers know little about disability insurance, despite expecting financial hardship if they were to become unable to work.

-The company was involved with the UK's controversial Welfare Reform Bill in 2007 and was investigated by the BBC in England at that time.

-In 2008 Unum opened their IT centre of excellence in Carlow, Republic of Ireland.
+In 2008 Unum opened its IT centre of excellence in Carlow, Ireland, and continued to digitize its finance operations, and to invest in technology, in the U.S. and abroad during the following decades.

+Richard McKenney has led Unum as its CEO since April 1, 2015.
+Unum UK entered the dental insurance market with acquisitions of National Dental Plan, then Starmount Life, in 2015 and 2016, respectively.
+As of December 2016, Unum had 9,400 full-time employees and annual revenues of $11.047 billion.

+From 2019, Unum Group has been named annually among The Civic 50 by Points of Light.

+In 2022, Unum Group provided coverage to about 45 million people with 10,937 employees, and reported revenue of $11.991 billion.

+In 2023, subsidiary Colonial Life & Accident Insurance Company launched Gathr, a proprietary HR tech and benefits administration platform for small businesses.